encode/django-rest-framework/docs/api-guide/permissions.md

 ## Django Rest Framework API Key

-The [Django Rest Framework API Key][django-rest-framework-api-key] package allows you to ensure that every request made to the server requires an API key header.
+The [Django Rest Framework API Key][djangorestframework-api-key] package allows you to ensure that every request made to the server requires an API key header.
 You can generate one from the django admin interface.

 ## Django Rest Framework Role Filters